GHG mitigation in cattle farming - how much is possible where?

 Climate protection and GHG reduction are a global challenge.
 For an effective climate protection policy, analyses based on comparable data sets are necessary.
 Within the framework of the project, a concept for the harmonised evaluation of GHG mitigation strategies will be developed, which allows comparisons to be made with regard to costs and potential across production systems and countries.

-In selected countries (Brazil, USA, Kenya and Germany) typical production systems are described using case studies.
-Production-related GHG emissions are quantified.
-Locally adapted mitigation strategies are identified, specified and their effects quantified within the framework of calculations for typical farms.
+Production-related GHG emissions are quantified on the basis of typical production systems in the agri benchmark Beef network.
+In selected countries (e.g. Brazil, Canada, Germany), locally adapted reduction strategies are identified, specified and their effects quantified as part of calculations for the typical farms.
 The results are analysed with regard to their potential and costs.
 In addition, possible adoption barriers will be identified.
 The reduction scenarios are examined for their acceptance and probability of implementation.
 The results of the GHG reduction strategies will also be discussed with regard to possible side effects (e.g. rebound or leakage effects).

 Data and Methods